 So yes, I said 3 years because it can be used with a toddler.The positioning is a little different; you wear the toddler on your back.
 I went on hour long hikes/walks while wearing my 3 year old.
 The weight limit on the original carrier is 45 lbs.

 When using the Ergobaby carrier, you are not limited to paths, sidewalks, or streets.
 When wearing your baby/toddler, you can climb stairs and hills.
 I remember one time my mother in law and I went to a historical pagoda in South Korea.
 There were a lot of steps, and not many paths to get to the top.
 We would not have been able to climb up the steps with a stroller.
 I truly feel like with the carrier I have so much more FREEDOM!

 Right now I have a 3 year old daughter and a young baby to look after.
 I could not imagine doing this without the carrier.
 I need to stay active; my oldest daughter is at the age where she does not stay in one place very long. 😉 She is also a little too enthusiastic about being a big sister sometimes.
 When I wear my daughter Addie, I don’t have to worry about my 3 year old bothering her.

 I should also mention the zippered pocket the Ergocarrier has on the front, it is very handy.
 I used to stuff a few diapers, wet wipes, and a change of clothes for short trips to the grocery store.
 You would be surprised by how much stuff you can fit in there.

 The Ergobaby was the smartest investment I made with regards to “baby stuff”.
 (Cloth diapers might replace that eventually, it is too early to tell how long I will survive the cloth diapering lifestyle).
-I am so glad my friend recommended it to me.
+I am so glad my friend recommended the Ergo to me.